Jahia/java-ts-bind/README.md

 * --index: generate index.d.ts that references other generated files
 * --emitReadOnly : if set, deactivates constructors and setter in the generated types
 * --excludeMethods : a list of regular expressions that will be used to exclude methods by name
+* --groupByDomain : if set, the generated types will be grouped by domain, if not set the output will instead be grouped by module name
+* --useGettersAndSetters : if set, Typescript getters and setters will be used to group methods into setters and getters.
+If not set this mechanism is disabled and no intelligence will be performed to regroup getter and setter methods.

 ## Limitations
 java-ts-bind does not necessarily generate *valid* TypeScript declarations.